Generic name: carbamazepine

 Monitoring of blood levels has increased the efficacy and safety of anticonvulsants (see PRECAUTIONS, Laboratory Tests).
 Dosage should be adjusted to the needs of the individual patients.
 A low initial daily dosage with gradual increase is advised.
 As soon as adequate control is achieved, the dosage may be reduced very gradually to the minimum effective level.
-The Carbatrol capsules may be opened and the beads sprinkled over food, such as a teaspoon of applesauce or other similar food products if this method of administration is preferred.
-Carbatrol capsules or their contents should not be crushed or chewed.
-Carbatrol can be taken with or without meals.
+Carbatrol may be taken with or without food.
+Carbatrol capsules may be swallowed whole or may be opened and all the beads sprinkled on a teaspoon of soft food such as applesauce.
+Make sure all of the food and medicine mixture is swallowed.
+Do not crush or chew Carbatrol capsules or the sprinkled beads.

 Epilepsy (see INDICATIONS AND USAGE)

 Adults and children over 12 years of age.
 Initial: 200 mg twice daily.
 Increase at weekly intervals by adding up to 200 mg/day until the optimal response is obtained.
 Dosage generally should not exceed 1000 mg per day in children 12-15 years of age, and 1200 mg daily in patients above 15 years of age.
 Doses up to 1600 mg daily have been used in adults.
 Maintenance: Adjust dosage to the minimum effective level, usually 800-1200 mg daily.